vwolanyk/closures-assignment/README.md

 ## The Big Mistake (that everybody makes)

-It would seem reasonable to expect the page to log out both the content of the list element (which it did, successfully) and the appropriate secret message.
-But it printed out `undefined`!
-Notice as well that it printed out the number `3` for each click instead of `0`, `1`, and `2`.
-This means `index` is `3`, and there is no secret message at that index.
+It would seem reasonable to expect the page to provide an alert with the appropriate secret message.
+But they both provided the same message!

 Nearly every JavaScript developer has at some point been tripped up by this exact issue.
 To understand it, let's go back to our `callMeOnMyCellPhone` example.